effepivi/gvxr-CMPB/README.md

 - [3-gVirtualXRay_vs_CT-Lungman.ipynb](3-gVirtualXRay_vs_CT-Lungman.ipynb):  [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/effepivi/gvxr-CMPB/blob/main/3-gVirtualXRay_vs_CT-Lungman.ipynb)

-In this notebook, we demonstrate how to gVirtualXray can be used to generate CT data from polygon meshes.
-For this experiment, we attempt to recreate a CT volume from X-ray projections of the [Lungman chest phantom](https://www.kyotokagaku.com/en/products_data/ph-1_01/) simulated with gVirtualXRay.
+In this notebook, we demonstrate how to [gVirtualXray](https://gvirtualxray.sourceforge.io/) can be used to generate CT data from polygon meshes.
+For this experiment, we attempt to recreate a CT volume from X-ray projections of the [Lungman chest phantom](https://www.kyotokagaku.com/en/products_data/ph-1_01/) simulated with [gVirtualXray](https://gvirtualxray.sourceforge.io/).

 ![Corresponding flowchart](doc/gVirtualXRay_vs_CT-crop.png)